How to Craft the Best Canadian Résumé

 You can access my helpful tip sheet on creating a C-U-S-T-O-M résumé on the Job Search Vault page of my website.

-To learn more about résumé writing and to take your skills to the next level, consider taking the Advanced Résumé Development Certificate Program or CPC’s other leading edge résumé writing courses.
+To learn more about résumé writing and to take your skills to the next level, consider taking the Advanced Résumé Development Program or CPC’s other leading edge résumé writing courses.
 Boost your expertise and your credibility!
 You can work toward your Certified Résumé Strategist (CRS) or even the MCRS (Master Certified Résumé Strategist) designation.